 But the reality is that a root canal is one of the most common dental procedures in the nation.
 At The Dental Health Group, our highly trained dentists work with patients to explain the steps of the non-surgical root canal and how it helps to improve overall oral health.
 It’s normal to feel nervous, but the root canal process is much easier when you make an appointment with our kind and experienced dental practice.

-A root canal is one of the most common dental procedures performed, well over 14 million every year.
-This simple treatment can save your natural teeth and prevent the need of dental implants or bridges.
+Dentists perform nearly 14 million root canals in the United States every year.
+This relatively simple procedure is one of the most common treatments in modern dentistry.
+The non-surgical root canal can save your natural teeth and prevent the need for dental implants or bridges.